viliiiiiii/16-11-2025-abrm/README.md

-# Punch List Manager
+# ABRM Management

-A lightweight PHP 8.2+ punch list manager designed for LAMP stacks with S3-compatible storage.
+ABRM Management is a lightweight PHP 8.2+ operations manager designed for LAMP stacks with S3-compatible storage.

 ## Setup